epfl-ada/ada-2022-project-metadata/README.md

 - IMAGE: distribution

 Our first idea to identify the gender of articles was to use Wikidata:SPARQL query service to extract and build a list of Wikipedia articles about women, and compare this list to our articles about people.
 However, this turned out to be an infeasible solution, since this method did not find every woman article in our dataset.
 Our second attempt was a brute-force method, where we went through a list of all articles about people and identified those who where about women.
 Out of all the articles, only 6% where about women, so this method turned out to be not as difficult as one would suppose beforehand.
 The resulting dataframe consists of a list of articles about women and their corresponding subcategory within the *People* category.
+The file, `listwomen.txt`, can be found in the folder `/data/`.

 ## Methods